-While the X-ray procedure itself causes no pain, the manipulation of the body part being examined may cause some discomfort or pain.
-This is especially true in the case of a recent injury or invasive procedure like surgery.
-The radiologic technologist will use all possible comfort measures and complete the procedure as quickly as possible to reduce any discomfort or pain.
+While the X-ray procedure itself causes no pain, moving a potentially injured body part may cause some discomfort or pain.
+The radiologic technologist will use all possible comfort measures and complete the procedure as quickly as possible to minimize any discomfort or pain.

 Bayhealth is Southern Delaware’s healthcare leader with hospitals in Dover and in Milford.
 Bayhealth provides a wide range of medical services, including cardiovascular, cancer, orthopaedics and rehabilitation, pediatrics, respiratory care, sleep care, surgical weight loss and women’s services.